 Best of all, relocating may give you more money for retirement expenses if you manage to downsize or move to a more economical location.

 Retirement doesn’t have to mean that you’ll stay in the same house where you’ve always lived.

 Downsizing can free up your time.
-And moving to a 50+ community can surround you with like-minded people with similar interests.
+And moving to an age 50+ community can surround you with like-minded people with similar interests.
 There’s less home maintenance, too.